rnietoe/Training/docs/AWS/03-Network.md

     aws ec2 attach-internet-gateway --vpc-id "vpc-05fa9d6e7085db9bf" --internet-gateway-id "igw-0e2c1cfa68b4dfc76" --region us-east-2
     ```
 6. `Create route table` to specify how packets are forwarded between the subnets within your VPC, the internet, and your VPN connection.
-    * New subnets will be associated to the main route table instead of this public RT.
+    * New subnets will be associated to the main RT instead of this public RT.
 7. Allow the internet access selecting the public RT and `Edit routes` button and `add route` with destination 0.0.0.0/0 (IPv4) and ::/0 (IPv6) and our IG as the target
 8. `Edit subnet associations` and select 10.0.1.0/24 to associate the public subnet with the public RT
 9. Create first EC2 instances as WebServer with network equals our VPC